 Gareth is the rector of the Church of St Barnabas, Irvington.
 Ordained in 1996, Gareth has more than 20 years of parish experience, having served in five churches in both the Church of England and the Diocese of Massachusetts, most recently as the rector of The Church of the Good Shepherd in Acton, Massachusetts.

 A retired English teacher, Janice is a volunteer and board member of the Community Food Pantry of Sleepy Hollow and Tarrytown.
 She also serves as president of the Hudson Chorale.
 Her home parish is All Saints' Briarcliff Manor.

 Ginny is a non-profit consultant, specializing in leadership transitions and organizational effectiveness.
 She lives in Ossining, where she is a committed community volunteer.
 Her home parish is All Saints Episcopal Church in Briarcliff Manor.

-Karl is a writer and editor of nonfiction books who has worked with authors incuding former president Jimmy Carter and Nobel Peace laureate Muhammad Yunus.
+Karl is a writer, editor, and publisher of nonfiction books who has worked with authors incuding former president Jimmy Carter and Nobel Peace laureate Muhammad Yunus.
 He attends the Church of St Barnabas in Irvington.